 The mathematical standards entail the knowledge and skills crucial for students to be ready for higher studies, profession, and life.
 It focuses on a clear group of mathematics skills and concepts.
 Moreover, they encourage students to work on and solve real-world issues.
 Additionally, the stated aim of this standard is to achieve greater focus and coherence in the curriculum.

 The first step in devising the standards was research-based learning progressions.
 These detail the current information about how a student’s mathematical knowledge, skill, and understanding develop over time.

-The Common Core State Standards specify the framework for English language arts (ELA).
-Also, the guidelines for literacy in history/social studies, technical subjects, and science are also.
+The Common Core State Standards specify the framework for English Language Arts (ELA).
+Also, the guidelines for literacy in history/social studies, technical subjects, and science are included in CCSS.

 The students of this century should learn to read, write, speak, listen, and use language effectively in a plethora of content areas.
-So, in order to prepare high school students for higher studies and careers, the standards promote the necessary literacy skills and concepts.
+So, to prepare high school students for higher studies and careers, the standards promote the necessary literacy skills and concepts.

-The teaching imparted in accordance with the Common Core ready high school students for life outside school.
-This includes inculcating critical-thinking skills.
-As well as the ability to meticulously read texts such that it helps them understand and enjoy complex works of literature.
+The teaching imparted under the Common Core prepares high school students for life outside school.
+This includes inculcating critical-thinking skills as well as the ability to meticulously read texts such that it helps them understand and enjoy complex works of literature.

 Students also learn cogent reasoning and evidence-gathering skills.
 These are crucial for success in higher studies, employment, and life.
 The aim of the standards is to produce a truly “literate” person of the 21st century.